tigron/supervisord-proxy/README.md

 Additionally, at least the logtail interface should be available over TCP, the actual XML-RPC interface can be the default UNIX socket.

+Since this uses IDENT to identify users, you obviously need to trust the machine which answers your IDENT request.
+This will not work on an untrusted network.

 ## TODO

 * Extend supervisord's XML-RPC interface to return the UNIX username